mitsukiyouko555/cyanscythe-and-goldenmage/public/assets/content/RunningDog/runningdog.md

 author: Mitsuki Youko
 date_created: 2025-04-03
 tag: misc
-blurb: Running Dog Anim Critique for u/remyisacutie
+blurb: Running Dog Anim Critique for Redditor u/remyisacutie.
 ---

 # (WIP)

 ### Overview

-This blogpost is a bit different than my others as I will be breaking down my animation and composting process for [this reddit post](https://www.reddit.com/r/animation/comments/1jqdx7c/ik_this_is_wrong_but_how_do_i_fix_it/).
+This blogpost is a bit different than my others as I will be breaking down my animation and composting process for [this reddit post](https://www.reddit.com/r/animation/comments/1jqdx7c/ik_this_is_wrong_but_how_do_i_fix_it/) by u/remyisacutie.

 Here is u/remyisacutie's original animation: